AguaClara/UASB/UASB_Manual_Spring2018.md

 # Parameters for tube settler
 height_tube_settler = (height_blanket + diam_sludge_weir + sep_dist + 0.5*diam_tube).to(u.inch)  # height of the center of the tube setler
-print("The height of the center of the tube settler where is attaches to the body of the reactor is",height_tube_settler.magnitude, height_tube_settler.units)
+print("The height of the center of the tube settler where it attaches to the body of the reactor is",height_tube_settler.magnitude, height_tube_settler.units)

 length_tube_settler_vertical = (water_elevation - height_tube_settler).to(u.inch)
 print("The vertical length of the tube settler is", length_tube_settler_vertical.magnitude, length_tube_settler_vertical.units)